glanton/robocritic/README.md

 The command __classify__ cannot be run until a classifier has been trained.
 Only one trained classifier can exist at a time, and they do not persist between sessions.
 Once data has been classified it is output to the __output_data__ folder with the file name "classified_data.csv".

 All input data, whether for training or testing, must be in the format of a UTF-8 encoded CSV file.
+Training data must have the header columns “RECORD” and “CLASS” in that order.
+Test data must have the single header column “RECORD”.
+Classified test data is output in the same order it was input, making it easy to check for accuracy.

 The __parser.py__ and __rf.py__ files contain parameters than can be tuned to balance accuracy and performance.
-As a rule the naive Bayes algorithm runs much faster, and there is no way to halt or adjust training once it has begun.
+As a rule the naive Bayes algorithm runs much faster than the random forest, and there is no way to halt or adjust training once it has begun.

 ### Due Credit
 Robocritic is useless without training data, and could not have been tested and tuned without the following datasets: